 4. Layering-This is an easy way to propagate vine-type plants and ground covers.
 Bend the supple stems, without severing the stem from the parent plant, down to the soil into a shallow trench and cover several nodes with soil, or bend the stems into pots of soil.

-Notching or wounding the area just below a soil covered node will encourage.
+Notching or wounding the area just below a soil-covered node will encourage rooting.
+Many upright plants can also be rooted with this technique by carefully bending their younger, more flexible stems downward to the ground.